Skip to main content

 The image_id is a content hash of the compiled guest program.
 It acts as a commitment to the exact computation that was proven.
 A verifier checks:

 Not every checkpoint receives a ZK proof.
-Proving has non-trivial cost and latency, so AIP uses an optimistic proving strategy:
+Proving has non-trivial cost and latency, so AIP uses a tiered proving strategy that distinguishes real violations from configuration errors:

 Any checkpoint can be proven on demand via POST /v1/checkpoints/{checkpoint_id}/prove.
 This is useful when:

-- An operator wants to verify a specific
+• An operator wants to verify a specific review_needed verdict

 Proving is asynchronous.
 The checkpoint verdict is returned immediately; the proof is generated in the background (~700ms on GPU) and attached to the certificate when complete.
 With GPU acceleration, proof generation completes before the next integrity checkpoint in most conversations.